Part 1 J.D. Program

 All information pertaining to course schedules, registration dates, drop/add schedule adjustment, and registration guidelines are available online at https://www.law.uga.edu/class-schedules-registration and is distributed via email to students’ official UGA email accounts.
 Students may access the University’s Athena online registration system at http://athena.uga.edu.
 Students who have unpaid parking fines, library fines, health service fees, etc. will have a “flag” placed on their registration by the University.
 Students cannot register while a flag is on the student’s record.
 Information regarding loan disbursements, tuition, and fee deadlines is available on the University Bursar’s website at http://www.bursar.uga.edu/.

 The Law School uses a point-allocation and application process as part of registration for upper-level courses.
-Students may learn more about the registration process here.
+Current students are expected to familiarize themselves with the registration processes by reading through the materials made available on the Class Schedules and Registration page and the JD Advising Hub.

 Regular and punctual class attendance is an integral part of the learning process.
 Under Standard 308 of the ABA Standards for Approval of Law Schools, all schools must “adopt, publish and adhere to a written policy requiring regular class attendance.”
 In compliance with this Standard, it is Law School policy that students must attend classes regularly.
 Specifically, a student should not incur during a semester a number of absences in excess of twice the number of times a particular course is scheduled to meet per week.
 Absences in excess of this number may result in an administrative withdrawal and/or entry of an automatic “F” in a course.
 The Associate Dean of Academic Affairs may, for good cause, temporarily modify the Law School’s class-attendance policy.